Miriam Cahn: Work

-Cahn's paintings and drawings incorporate feminism and child endangering themes, female rituals; featuring "violent and shocking representations of sexual organs".
+Cahn's paintings and drawings incorporate feminism and child endangerment themes, female rituals; often featuring "violent and shocking representations of sexual organs".
 They are often created using unorthodox methods.
 Cahn's first exhibition was Being a Women in My Public Role in 1979.
 Cahn's first exhibition in the United States was at the Elizabeth Dee Gallery, New York City, in 2011.
-Cahn's work has been said to show influence by the Neo-Expressionism movement.
+Cahn's work has described as having Neo-Expressionist influences.